proudlyserving/proudlyserving.github.io/_posts/2022-08-10-request-for-proudly-serving-feedback-set-guiding-principles.md

 ---
 title:  "Request for Proudly Serving feedback: Set guiding principles"
-description: A new Proudly Serving chapter titled Set guiding principles is ready for public review and feedback.
+description: "A new Proudly Serving chapter titled 'Set guiding principles' by Laine Hendricks and Rebecca Woodbury is ready for public review and feedback."
 date: 2022-08-10
 author: Proudly Serving
 icon: fa-solid fa-comments